 Running is defined as the fastest means to move on foot.
 It is an intense form of jogging and requires the runner to be athletic.
 Running as a form of physical exercise or sport evolved from jogging.

-Jogging and running, both help the body to shed calories and so eventually help to reduce weight.
-At the same time, they help to strengthen the muscles in the legs, abdominal muscles and the cardio vascular system.
+Jogging and running both help the body shed calories and so eventually help to reduce weight.
+At the same time, they help to strengthen leg muscles, abdominal muscles, and the cardiovascular system.
 Jogging prevents muscle and bone loss that often occurs with age.
-Both these exercises benefit the human body as a whole.
+Both jogging and running benefit the human body as a whole.

 In jogging, the speed is generally considered to be less than 9MPH, while in running, the speed is normally more than 9MPH.

-Due to high impact nature, running can be more injurious than jogging.
+Due to high impact nature, activities like running and hiking can be more injurious than jogging or walking.
 Common injuries include "runner's knee" (pain in the knee), shin splints, pulled muscles (especially the hamstring), "jogger's nipple" (irritation of the nipple due to friction), twisted ankles.
 Most of the injuries can be prevented if proper form of running or jogging can be practiced.
 These injuries mainly occur due to lack of concentration while running and wrong movement of feet.